jankichauhan/Captsone_Goodreads_Imdb/README.md

 ## Hypothesis Testing
 ***"Do movies that are adapted from books receive similar or better ratings"***

-> - Null Hypothesis: Books have same or else ratings compare to movie adaption
+> - Null Hypothesis: Books have same or less ratings compare to movie adaption
-> - Alternate Hypothesis: Books received better ratings compare to movie adaption.
+> - Alternate Hypothesis: Books receive better ratings compare to movie adaption.

-### Distribution
-First lets see the distribution of original data.

 ### t-test
 > - SampleA: Books avg ratings